eatMyToast/Appendere/README.md

 # Appendere

-Chrome plugin for painting stuffs
+Chrome plugin for drawing on webpages